 In any case, drinking beer definitely won’t get you high the same way that cannabis does.
 But for good measure, always remember that hops comes from the same family of plants that cannabis does!
 And if you’re one of the many among us who love the high of mixing both, luckily there is such a thing as weed-infused beer!

 There are so many plants out there that contain cannabinoids – or at least, compounds eerily similar to cannabinoids!
-But marijuana is ridiculously abundant in these compounds, which is why it is such a powerful healing mechanism.
+But weed is ridiculously abundant in these compounds, which is why it is such a powerful healing mechanism.
 Enjoy thinking about cannabinoids every time you eat black pepper or take an Echinacea vitamin!